haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 ---

 Product development is a journey of collaborative learning.
-We learn how to solve effectively an unknown set of problems.
+We learn, through iteratively growing a solution, how to solve effectively an initially unknown set of problems.
-This is hardly a linear process.
+This is not a linear process.
-It, often, entails iterations, rework, and removal of completed functionalities entirely from the product.
-The aim, thus, is to unconver misunderstanding and to identify the critical aspects of each faced problem.
+It includes rework and removal of work.
+Misunderstanding and the limits in software visualization matter here.
-Early failures help the team find its way toward a good product.
+Failures, in the development effort, help the team find its way through uncertainty toward a good product.
-And so, identifying invalid assumptions about how value is created deserves a deep consideration in all the activities of the development process.
+And so, identifying invalid assumptions about how to create value deserves a deep thoughts in each activity of the development process.

-To close the metaphor loop, here, we could say that the requirements constitute the way to a good product.
 Users use a product because it solves their problems in a way that fits well within their contexts.
-They see solutions, not features.
-And they learn more about the product as their interactions with it increase.
+They see solutions, not features, and they learn more about the product as their interaction with it increases.

-In an environemnt where feedback is highly valued, stakeholders often try the software as it is being developed.
+In an environment where feedback is highly valued, stakeholders try the software frequently during its development.
 That changes their view as well as their expectations.
-Using of the existing system as a reference for conversations, they can express their problems clearly to the team.
+Using of the existing system as a basis for conversations, they express their problems to the team in a clear fashion.

-Things change all the time.
+Validated requirements constitute the way to a good product.
-Taking a lot of decisions early is rarely beneficical in the long run;
+The specification of the requirements these early is rarely useful in the long run.
-unless for having rich conversations, these decisions have huge cost and little value;
+Unless for providing a rich framework for conversations, the cost of these decisions outweights their value.
-Indeed, they need to be revsited frequently.
 We work toward requirements and we get them when we are done.
-Software requirements, like design, are emergent.
+That makes more sense when we see the requirements as a view of the software solution.

 We start with assumptions.
 We assume that listing the events will help the manager find and update his target.
-But, does that really meet the need of the manager that wants to update the next event due to a typing issue?
+But, does that meet the need of the manager that needs to change the date of the next event frequently?
-I am not sure of that.
+I am not sure
+(By the way,
+I decided to never use a CRUD-like verb in a requirement definition, but that is for an other time).
-That depends on where the events are found, what the managers are really using our system for, when they do it, and how the software fits in their lifes.
+That depends on where she finds the events, what is she using the system for, when she does that, and how the software fits in her life.
-All of that requires continuous investigation, toughful reflection, and a lot of trial-and-error.
+This requires continuous investigation, deep reflection, and a lot of trial-and-error.

 We work on problems,
-and solving a problem changes the setting of the next one.
+and solving each problem changes the setting of the next one.
 We approach our problems one by one.
-We identify the problem, we assume a solution, we test it, we get feedback, we learn, and we reflect on our understanding of the problem as well as the adequacy of the solution.
+We identify the problem, we assume a solution, we test it, we get feedback, we learn, then we reflect on our understanding of the problem as well as the adequacy of the solution.
 We repeat this until we come up with a good solution to the right problem.
-And only when we end up with proof of viability of a solution that we take it as a requirement.
+Only when we end up with proof of viability of a solution that we take it as a requirement.

-Another problem is that identifying the scope of the software early hinders our ability to learn and inquire deliberately.
+Another problem with up-front requirements gathering is that identifying the scope of the software early hinders our ability to learn and inquire deliberately.
 The stakehodlers' views change continuously.
 They learn more about the solution.
-Their interaction with the software gives birth to a set of patterns by which they establlsish rules and habits of use.
+Their interaction with the software gives birth to a set of patterns.
+That is because users establish rules and habits of use.
-This invalidates most of our early decisions.
+This invalidates most of the early decisions.